 “I believe it was a case in the previous service of Dan not having been given the encouragement to do things, rather than him being unable to do them,” says Sam.
 “At The Pines we’re all about empowering people to live as independently as possible and to fulfil their goals.
 Dan helps to prepare veg for dinner, and he cooks once a week.
 He’ll wash up, he goes swimming each week.
 He and his friends Victoria and Kevin go the local pub, help in the garden, and listen to music.

 “We have a fantastic activity programme at The Pines, with educational and music sessions as well as fun things like karaoke and bake-offs.
 We take part in all the Consensus competitions and were runners-up in the Christmas cake competition!
 Dan gets stuck into all of it.
-What’s more, he’s now in touch with his siblings regularly – calling and writing to them – and they take him out.
 His more active lifestyle has even enabled him to lose a bit of weight.”

 New experiences – and horizons

 Another new experience that Dan and his friends are looking forward to is the Thera Trust’s Ahead Club Summer Ball.
 “Dan’s got a tuxedo, there’ll be a sit down meal and a disco afterwards.
 He can’t wait.
 He and Kevin are also talking about going on holiday next year!” smiles Sam.

 “I think the friends Dan has made at The Pines, the support and independence he has, and the self-esteem that he’s developed since moving here, working at the farm and reconnecting with his family have all made a huge difference to him.
 He’s a pleasure to support.”